 Whether you’re buying a mattress, sofa, or any other foam product, the item you’re buying is likely being described using the term “high-density”.
 This impact phrase is the most common term used when selling foam products in the market today and, in fact, foam density can be a good indicator of a foam’s overall quality.

 But it’s not the only quality factor and, in some cases, density is used to overinflate the perceived value of a foam product.
-The crafting process that foam is created by has significant effects on the quality and performance of the final product, without affecting the density.
+The crafting process has significant effects on the quality and performance of the final product, without affecting the density.

 Key factors of crafting foam

 Creating high-density foam is a lot like baking a cake.
 First, you gather and mix your ingredients and then you bake it into a finished product.
 In both cases, the ingredients you choose, and the recipe you follow will determine the quality of the final product.

 What determines the quality of high-density foam includes:

 - Filtration and Pressure –The materials used to create foam pass through a multistage filtration process, designed to eliminate any unwanted components from the mixture.
 The better these ingredients are filtered, the better the foam quality will be, as there will be less “junk” interfering in the bonding process.
 The speed and pressure that these materials travel through the filters have a large impact on foam quality as well.
 Too much pressure can create “blow holes” in the foam, while too little pressure can create dense pockets.
 A mistake in the filtration or pressures used in the mixing process will often result in a poor performing foam (known as off-spec foam).

 - Pure Recipe – Great foam manufacturers take every precaution to keep their ingredients pure while crafting their foams.
 Other foam manufacturers have been caught loading their foams with heavy but cheap fillers such as clay.
 This process increases the foam’s density, lowers the manufacturing cost, and ultimately lowers the comfort and durability of the final product.